kovaradam/rss-feed/README.md

   npm run dev
   ```

-This starts your app in development mode, rebuilding assets on file changes.
+This starts app in development mode, rebuilding assets on file changes.

 The database seed script creates new users with some data you can use to get started: